 What is a microservice?

-If you go looking for information out there, you will find many different descriptions of what a microservice is; these descriptions exhibit considerable difference of opinion, and to the extent that they agree, it is largely the result of copy-paste.
-One common theme in these descriptions is that in trying to define this elusive concept, they tend to assign fictitious properties to it.
-Often, the claims have nothing to do with what a microservice technically is, but rather with impertinent concepts such as the allegedly "independent" software development style around microservices, or some alleged organization of microservices "around business capabilities".
-Even when the claims do manage to stick within the technical realm, they range from the unwarranted to the preposterous.
-I have seen statements to the effect that a microservice is supposed to live in its very own source code repository, that a microservice must be independently deployable, that microservices must communicate with each other via REST, etc. (My favorite one is that they must necessarily be stateless; more on that in another post of mine; see michael.gr - On Stateless Microservices.)
+If you go looking for information on what a microservice is, you will find many different descriptions, exhibiting considerable difference of opinion.
+Most claims about microservices are non-technical rather than technical, for example the allegedly "independent" software development style around microservices, or some alleged organization of microservices "around business capabilities".
+Even when the claims do stick within the technical realm, they are often unwarranted; for example, I have seen statements to the effect that a microservice is supposed to live in its very own source code repository, that microservices must communicate with each other via nothing but REST, etc. My favorite one is that they must necessarily be stateless.
+This paper is a first step in dispelling the statelessness myth.

-So, what I am proposing here is that the only fundamental requirement for a microservice is scalability, and that all other purported characteristics mentioned in the literature are in the best case byproducts of this fundamental requirement, or, more often, nothing but filler to make the text longer.
+So, what I am proposing here is that the only fundamental technical requirement for a microservice is scalability, and that all other purported characteristics mentioned in the literature are either non-technical, or they are byproducts of this fundamental technical requirement.

 The new software development paradigm that was allowing web sites to achieve scalability received a name quite some time after it first started being put to use; the naming happened some time in the mid 2000s, and it was microservices.